Once he crosses that red line, there's no turning back.

 .
 The character can just be a bad person; the Moral Event Horizon is a black mark in their history that cannot be forgiven.
 A character who performs an act that should make them irredeemable but somehow gets away with it is a Karma Houdini

 , feel horrible

-, that one crossing certainly will stay as a black mark, but they're working to be a better person.
-Such instances, however, is rare.
+; that one crossing certainly will stay as a black mark, but they're working to be a better person.
+Such instances, however, are rare.

 - Crankshaft.
-The September 2013 plot arc has Crankshaft get even surlier than usual because a new co-worker is challenging his reign of smug, curmudgeonly idiot incompetence; his response is try to 'scare' her into leaving him be the festering asshole using his hard life as an excuse to be the antisocial clod he was born to be....by trying to run her over with his school bus.
+The September 2013 plot arc has Crankshaft get even surlier than usual because a new co-worker is challenging his reign of smug, curmudgeonly idiot incompetence; his response is to try to 'scare' her into letting him be the festering asshole using his hard life as an excuse to be the antisocial clod he was born to be... by trying to run her over with his school bus.

 - In an unfortunate example, Ella Waldek was part of a tag team match where one of her opponents died.
 Despite all three living wrestlers being arrested, tried, and found innocent, the fans decided that Waldek was the one to blame and she was greeted by chants of "murderer" for the rest of her career.